 For those who are extremley underweight

-For patients who are at immediate medical risk from their eating disorder we can arrange for their treatment to be conducted at a local private hospital who specialises in Eating Disorders.
-If urgent we can usually arrange for an admissionw within 24 hours.
-For those patients who recieve their treament in an eating disorder unit would have access, if appropriate, to a dietician, Consultant Psychiatrist, nursing team and a psychological programme tailored for those suffering from eating disorders.
+For patients who are at immediate medical risk from their eating disorder we can arrange for their treatment to be conducted at a local private psychiatric hospital who specialises in Eating Disorders.
+For those patients recieving their treament in an eating disorder unit would have access, if appropriate, to a dietician, Consultant Psychiatrist, nursing team and a psychological programme tailored for those suffering from eating disorders.